lfigueira/tdh_lego/README.md

 * `rgt_turn`: True if `gyro_yaw` is positive, False if negative and None otherwise.

 ## Known issues
-* The detector script is inserting the rows immediately, when it shoudl be inserting the results ever n seconds;
+* The detector script is inserting the rows immediately, when it should be inserting the results every _n_ seconds;
 * The data folder is not shared by both solutions (duplicate data);
-* The Mongodb database is not being saved in a local folder;
+* The Mongodb database is not being saved in a local folder (not persisting);
-* no tests.
+* no tests were written.